Mmustafa-772002/Mysql/README.md

 - **Monitoring and Logging**: MySQL provides features for monitoring and logging database activity, including monitoring performance metrics, logging database events, and analyzing database logs.

-- **High Availability**: MySQL provides features for ensuring high availability of databases, including replication, clustering, and other high availability solutions.
+- **High Availability**: MySQL provides features for ensuring the high availability of databases, including replication, clustering, and other high-availability solutions.

 - **Scalability**: MySQL provides features for scaling databases, including partitioning, sharding, and other scalability solutions.